Frequently Asked Questions

 When can I appeal my property Assessment?

 Property assessments can only be appealed at the March Board of Review.
-These meetings are held during the second week of March every year.
+These meetings are held in March of every year.
 A written letter of appeal, along with a form 4035, can be sent if the property owner is out of town during the meeting sessions.
 A copy of form 4035 can be found on the Michigan Department of Treasury website or a copy can be obtained at the township office.

 I was out of town when the Board of Review was in session and could not make an Appeal; what can I do about my assessment?